Pseudonymization: Data fields

 The choice of which data fields are to be pseudonymized is partly subjective.
-Less selective fields, such as Birth Date or Postal Code are often also included because they are usually available from other sources and therefore make a record easier to identify.
+Less selective fields, such as birth date or postal code are often also included because they are usually available from other sources and therefore make a record easier to identify.
 Pseudonymizing these less identifying fields removes most of their analytic value and is therefore normally accompanied by the introduction of new derived and less identifying forms, such as year of birth or a larger postal code region.

 Data fields that are less identifying, such as date of attendance, are usually not pseudonymized.
 This is because too much statistical utility is lost in doing so, not because the data cannot be identified.
 For example, given prior knowledge of a few attendance dates it is easy to identify someone's data in a pseudonymized dataset by selecting only those people with that pattern of dates.
 This is an example of an inference attack.

 The weakness of pre-GDPR pseudonymized data to inference attacks is commonly overlooked.
 A famous example is the AOL search data scandal.
-The AOL example of unauthorized re-identification did not require access to separately kept “additional information” that was under the control of the data controller as is now required for GDPR compliant Pseudonymisation, outlined below under the section "New Definition for Pseudonymization Under GDPR".
+The AOL example of unauthorized re-identification did not require access to separately kept "additional information" that was under the control of the data controller as is now required for GDPR-compliant pseudonymization, outlined below under the section "New Definition for Pseudonymization Under GDPR".

 Protecting statistically useful pseudonymized data from re-identification requires: